Dealing With Toddler Fear

 It is important to first deal with the cause or root of the problem when dealing with a tangible toddler fear.
 Talking it through, often over and over again, explaining the why and how to a toddler, is often enough to help them take the first step to over come their fear.

-If the fear is of water, then make sure to include water play in your toddler's activities.
+If the toddler fear is of water, then make sure to include water play in your toddler's activities.
 If it is fear of bathing, then start bathing them in a smaller basin and graduate in stages to the big bath.
 Our toddlers also loved to bath with dad when they were able to sit safely in a bath which can be a great way to mimic "brave bath behaviour".

 But back to our daughter's dog fear.
 When we had ascertained the cause of the fear, we were very careful to make many opportunities for her to practice bravery.
 As a dog would approach we would talk about the dog, tell of its breed, why dogs get excited when they see children, about the dog's body language and so on.